12 things to tell your autistic child’s teacher

 My child’s self-esteem is fragile.
 One of the hardest things about living with people's preconceptions about autism is that children are often remembered by their meltdowns rather than what they’re good at.
 Like every other child at school, they are struggling to grow up with a positive sense of self.
 Please praise them regularly and let them know all the things that make them awesome.
 Help them to understand their meltdowns in terms of the triggers and work together to manage them.
 Recognise them as a whole person with a unique personality rather than a set of symptoms or behaviours.
 When you appreciate and build on the strengths, interests and talents of my autistic child, you will develop and strengthen their confidence and self-esteem.

-All autistic people share certain difficulties but being autistic will affect them in different ways, which is why autism is often described as ‘a spectrum’.
-All children on the spectrum learn and develop and, with the right support, they can flourish!
-Even if you have had autistic kids in your classes before, please recognise that mine might be totally different.
+All autistic people share certain difficulties but being autistic will affect them differently, which is why autism is often described as a spectrum.
+All children on the spectrum learn and develop; with the right support, they can flourish!
+Even if you have had autistic kids in your classes before, please recognise that mine might be different.
 Let me tell you the main things they are currently struggling with and their strengths and coping mechanisms.

-Sensory issues are often a huge part of life with autism so when my child starts to act differently, scream, act aggressively or get distracted, please look at what’s going on in the surroundings.
+Sensory issues are often a huge part of life with autism, so when my child starts to act differently, scream, act aggressively or get distracted, please look at what’s happening in the surroundings.

-I know you will have a classroom reward system and a set of rules for everyone to follow.
+I know you will have a classroom reward system and rules for everyone to follow.
 Rules are really important, and my child should follow them too.
-However, I know they will get anxious and freeze up if they’re afraid of being punished.
-Whereas if they are given a reward for something they did well, they might be inspired to work hard and keep going!
+However, I know they will get anxious and freeze up if they fear punishment.
+If they are rewarded for something they did well, they might be inspired to work hard and keep going!

 Positive reinforcement makes such a difference for autistic children, so please try and catch them doing something good.
 Praise them when they act appropriately or learn a new skill but be very specific about exactly what behaviour they’re being praised for.

 Particularly when it comes to verbal speech, autistic children need more time to process what they hear.
 They can easily be overloaded by too much information at one time.
-In school, so many of the lessons will feature a list of instructions and tasks that they need to complete.
-Please don’t stack questions on top of each other; ask them one at a time.
+In school, so many lessons will feature a list of instructions and tasks they need to complete.
+Please don’t stack questions on each other; ask them one at a time.

 Similarly, autistic children tend to struggle with processing transitions so five- and two-minute warnings before changing activities can really ease transitions into slick moves.
-These can be managed even better with visual indicators of some sort, like a clock, timer, “warning” card or, even better, a visual timetable.
+These can be managed even better with visual indicators, like a clock, timer, “warning” card or, even better, a visual timetable.

-Please teach social skills to both my child and the other students so they can grow together.
+Please teach social skills to my child and the other students so they can grow together.
 The sad reality is that children often pick on people whose behaviour they don’t understand.
 When my child is not in the room, please provide the other students with an age-appropriate explanation of autism.
 Tell them why my child might behave differently, need extra help, or say things that might seem strange to them.
-Teach them the skills to interact confidently with my child and provide support for my child to do the same.
+Teach them the skills to interact confidently with my child and support them to do the same.
 Society is not homogenous, and these are skills for life.

 Social stories can help my child to develop greater social understanding.
-Help my child to have successful breaks and lunchtimes by planning ahead and making sure they have somewhere to go if there is a problem.
-If you haven’t used social stories before, here’s a link to explore.
+Help my child to have successful breaks and lunchtimes by planning and making sure they have somewhere to go if there is a problem.

-I know that every lesson can’t be tailored to my child’s special interest but valuing the things they care about is a great motivator – for behaviour and for learning.
+I know that every lesson can’t be tailored to my child’s special interest but valuing the things they care about is a great motivator – for behaviour and learning.
 Please think about how you can incorporate their intense interest into lessons.
-There are lots of resources available, so you don’t have to do all the legwork.
+Many resources are available, so you don’t have to do all the legwork.
 For example, Minecraft has an education edition.

 However, focusing on what my child can’t do makes the atmosphere negative and demotivates me.
-Let’s talk about the positives as well; the progress, the achievements and everything that makes my child special.
+Let’s talk about the positives, the progress, the achievements, and everything that makes my child special.
 If my child has had a good day, please let me know because I’d like the chance to celebrate the wins!

 At Clinical Partners our specialist clinicians have years of experience supporting children and adults with autism.
-To find out more about what’s available, visit our autism hub, listen to the latest podcast in our autism masterclass series for parents or call the team on 0203 326 9160.
+To find out more about what’s available, visit our dedicated autism page or call us on 0203 326 9160.